GautamPenna/VCSAT/README.md

 # VCSAT - Viral Consensus Sequence Analysis Tool
 # Python-based tool for analyzing viral genomes.

 **What this tool is used for**: The below documentation is to describe how to use VCSAT for Viral Genome Sequence Analysis.
-Genome downloads from NCBI can be downloaded in a variety of formats, but to parse through the data and determine a consensus sequence, a sequence where each nucleotide position is determined by the most common nucleotide across all data points, is difficult.
-This tool guides its users through a series of steps, starting from downloading the coding regions of request proteins on NCBI to graphical analysis of the sequence.
+Genome downloads from NCBI can be downloaded in a variety of formats, but to parse through the data and determine a consensus sequence (each nucleotide position is determined by the most common nucleotide across all data points) is difficult.
+This tool guides its users through a series of steps, starting from downloading the coding regions of requested proteins on NCBI to graphical analysis of the sequence.

-**Methodology Overview**: To determine a consensus genome sequence of a viral protein, following the steps below.
-This section gives you an outline of steps that you can click on to learn more about the details of the step and its reasoning.
+**Methodology Overview**: An overview of the steps to determine a consensus genome sequence of a viral protein is shown below.
 1. Downloading sequences from NCBI
 2. Determining Protein Types present in Data
 3. Picking Protein Types